How to Help Victims of Australia’s Fires

 Australians are reeling from the hundreds of devastating fires sweeping through parts of the country.
 Since October, the wildfires have scorched millions of acres of land and destroyed more than 1,000 homes.
 At least 24 people have died.
-With people displaced and wildlife populations gutted, here are ways to help.
+With people displaced and wildlife populations gutted, here are ways to help:

 The Australian Red Cross is accepting donations to its Disaster Relief and Recovery Fund, which has helped to send 1,285 staff members and volunteers to communities affected by the fires and to provide support to displaced people sheltering in more than 69 evacuation and recovery centers.
 The Red Cross also provides emergency grants to help people cover their immediate needs.